Latest

 The Emergent Intelligence framework insists that the building of intelligence and the building of governance must proceed in parallel.
 Not sequentially — with governance catching up after the damage is done — but simultaneously, as integrated aspects of the same project.
 Because the project is not to build AI.
 The project is to build a future in which human and emergent intelligence coexist with mutual dignity.

 There is a deeper philosophical question here as well.
-When capital of this magnitude concentrates around a single technology, it does not merely fund innovation.
-It creates gravitational pull.
+Capital of this magnitude does more than fund innovation; it creates gravitational pull.
 It pulls talent away from other fields — education, healthcare, environmental science.
 It pulls policy attention toward the interests of funded companies and away from the interests of unfunded communities.
 It pulls the future toward a particular vision — one shaped by the people writing the cheques rather than the people living with the consequences.

 The Ubuntu principle holds that the health of a community is measured by how it treats its most vulnerable members, not by its aggregate wealth.
 By that measure, $242 billion flowing to AI while public schools lack funding, healthcare systems are strained, and infrastructure crumbles is not a sign of progress.
 It is a sign of misaligned priorities dressed up as innovation.